 The autonomy of the Chamber of Deputies IN FOCUS The current Rules of Procedure of the Chamber of Deputies came into effect in 1971 when under the presidency of Sandro Pertini, Deputies approved their adoption with 465 votes in favour.
 41 against and just one abstention.
-The Rules of Procedure have been modified several times since, and some of the changes have been significant.
-The latest rule changes, approved in 2012, concerned the Parliamentary Groups and notably imposed strict obligations of transparency and financial reporting with respect to the financial resources allocated to them.
-Then, in 2022 some changes were introduced following the reduction of the number of Deputies.
-The Plenary Hall seen from the President's desk The House Rules As befits the principles of a modern Constitution. the Italian State divides its institutional powers among mutually independent and autonomous branches of government.
+The Rules of Procedure have been amended several times since, and some of the changes have been significant.
+The amendments in 2022 were introduced following the reduction of the number of Deputies.
+Some amendments were also adopted in 2024, in order to streamline procedures and update the Rules as a whole The Plenary Hall seen from the President's desk The House Rules As befits the principles of a modern Constitution. the Italian State divides its institutional powers among mutually independent and autonomous branches of government.
 The autonomy of Parliament is asserted primarily through its right to adopt its own rules of organisation and procedure.
 While the Constitution lays down the general rules to which Parliament is bound, it also grants each House the power to regulate its own activities autonomously and to adopt its own rules by an absolute majority (half plus one of the Members) provided that they comply with the precepts of the Constitution.
 The Rules of the Chamber of Deputies enumerate the rights and duties of Deputies, prescribe the methods for the election of the President and other bodies of the House and specify the tasks to be assigned to them, determine how parliamentary work is to be organised and how to set the order of business for each sitting, and establish the procedures for the debate and voting of bills and other matters to be considered by the Chamber and its bodies.
 Amendments to the Rules Amendments to the Rules of Procedure of the Chamber also require the favourable votes of an absolute majority of its Members.
 Since consensus on the validity of rules is fundamental for a democracy, Parliament throughout its history has always sought to achieve the broadest possible agreement between the Majority and the Opposition on the adoption or amendment of the Rules of Procedure.
 The budget The Chamber of Deputies also enjoys financial autonomy from other State bodies: every year it approves its own internal budget, specifying how it intends to use the financial resources available to it to carry out its functions.